PCVP performs at Peabody, November, 2013

 The PCVP has performed at the Music Institute of Chicago, Northwestern University Violin Pedagogy Weekend, with the Mid-Atlantic Symphony, at the Walters Art Museum, Renaissance Institute at The College of Notre Dame, the Unitarian Universalist Chalice Concert Series (Columbia, MD), and throughout the Baltimore-Washington region.

 PCVP will collaborate with the Performance Academy for Strings for a special String Orchestra Festival in January 2014 and for upcoming selected guest master classes and events.
-PCVP students must also register for either 60 or 90 minutes of individual instruction (see pg.
-19 for registration and tuition information), the Performance Academy Chamber Music (PP.200.013 01–Saturday, 8:30-10:30 am, $484), and/or the Peabody Youth Orchestra (Saturday, 1:00-3:00 pm; see pg.
-30 for audition, registration and tuition information).
+PCVP students must also register for either 60 or 90 minutes of individual instruction, the Performance Academy Chamber Music (PP.200.013 01–Saturday, 8:30-10:30 am, $489), and/or the Peabody Youth Orchestra (Saturday, 1:00-3:00 pm).

 Note: Students who audition for the PCVP will automatically be considered for the Performance Academy for Strings and do not need a separate audition for the Performance Academy.
 PCVP auditions also serve as auditions for Performance Academy Chamber Music and the Peabody Youth Orchestra.
 Returning PCVP students do not need to audition, but need to schedule an orchestra audition (see pp. 30-31 for PYO and YAO audition information.)